 |Stack||$1,000 - $8,500|

 The cost for single-sided ventilation is $120 to $400.
 Single-sided natural ventilation is where there are one or more openings but only on one side of a home or building.
 It is a method that is driven by wind speed and temperature.
 This is the type of natural ventilation you often see in apartments or condominiums because multiple units share the same building.
-It isn’t nearly as effective as other forms of ventilation due to the lack of cross ventilation.
+It is not nearly as effective as other forms of ventilation due to the lack of cross ventilation.
 It is more energy-efficient than a mechanical ventilation choice.

 Mechanical air exchange systems cost $500 to $8,000.
 They use fans installed into windows, walls, or air ducts to remove or add air to the home.
 When warm air touches a cold surface, it creates condensation.
-This can be prevented with fans that either suck air out or add air to balance the air quality inside the room.
+This can be prevented with fans that either suck the air out or adds air to balance the air quality inside the room.
 A balanced mechanical ventilation system occurs when the air quality meets certain design specifications.

 |Energy Recovery||$500 - $1,700|

-|Whole House||$700 - $2,700|
+|Whole-House||$700 - $2,700|

 |Supply||$1,200 - $2,400|

 |Heat Recovery||$1,300 - $2,400|